How to Improve Project Prioritization

 • What resources are needed to complete this work?

-• Who will be responsible for the final deliverable, for example, a new document management system?
+• Who will be responsible for the final deliverable, such as a new document management system?

 • Will you need to hire new employees or outsource part of the work?

-• How does the cost of resources stack up against the proposed business value of the project?
+• How does the cost of resources compare to the proposed business value of the project?

 • What happens if we don’t deliver this project?